ranjaniSpiceworks/Spiceworks/README.md

 This is a simple Automation test suite designed to check some features in the Spiceworks community page.

 This testsuite right now is designed with the DOM elements and data defined as mutli-dimesion array in the same suite.
-Further improvements can be done by creating a framework to run by a particular testcase, create config files to run on different browsers, environment  etc can be done.
+Further improvements can be done by creating a framework to run by a particular testcase, create config files to run on different browsers, environment  etc, maintaining separate UImaps for each page, creating data files etc.